-The Finnish Institute has a staff of five and our work is supported by a flow of highly motivated interns.
+The Finnish Institute has a staff of four and our work is supported by a flow of highly motivated interns.

-Pauliina has a long career in media, ranging from working in feature films to the Finnish Broadcasting Company YLE.
+Pauliina joined the EUNIC London presidency team in 2017.
+She has a long career in media, ranging from working in feature films to the Finnish Broadcasting Company YLE.
 She has worked as a journalist, director and producer, most recently on a current affairs talk show.
 Prior to YLE she worked as the Head of Sponsorship and Communications at the Finnish National Gallery Ateneum.
 Pauliina has a keen interest in freedom of speech and women´s rights and has trained female journalists in Afghanistan.
-Pauliina has studied humanities at the University of Helsinki, University of Glasgow and the University of Strathclyde, and is currently doing research for her doctoral dissertation at Aalto University.
+Pauliina has studied humanities at the University of Helsinki, University of Glasgow and the University of Strathclyde and is currently writing her second Master's Degree for Central Saint Martin's School of Art.
 As an active mother of four, she spends her free time scuba diving, enjoying contemporary art, and practicing karate, in which she has a black belt.

 Head of the Art & Culture Programme